osulibraries/generate_osul_accession_identifiers/README.md

-*If this happens, it most likely means someone else working in the same repository as you started a new accession at the same time, was given the same expected identifier, and saved their accession first.
+*<sub>If this happens, it most likely means someone else working in the same repository as you started a new accession at the same time, was given the same expected identifier, and saved their accession first.</sub>